lc2a/grand-bazaar/README.md

 ### Build

-Each service is independent and are all built with Gradle coincidentally, hence:
+Each service is independent and all services are built with Gradle coincidentally, hence:

 ```sh
 cd users-service && ./gradlew build && cd ..